Only the wealthiest people were able to receive an education in Medieval England as it required significant payment.

-After William I’s conquest of England at the Battle of Hastings in 1066, he dominated a relatively uneducated country.
-Those who were most educated would work in the church but a lot of people who worked within the monasteries had made an isolation vow and their work was also isolated.
+When William the Conqueror took control of England following the Battle of Hastings in 1066, he became king of a relatively uneducated country.
+Those who had the highest level of education would often working within the church, but those based in monasteries had taken an isolation vow, which meant their work was also isolated.

 See also: Medieval Studies